Home

 How Does Matrix Work: Part 1

-A point or a vector is a sequence of three numbers, and for this reason, they can also be written as a 1x3 matrix, a matrix with one row and three columns.
-Here is an example of a point written in matrix form:
+Considering that a point or vector can be represented as a sequence of three numbers, they can also be conceptualized as 1x3 matrices.
+Here’s an illustration of a point expressed in matrix form:

 $$P = [x y z].$$